Coelacanth Fish Tops List of Prehistoric Animals Found Alive

-The facts are: the Coelacanth is a big fish that grows to over six foot and can weigh 200 pounds.
+The facts are: the Coelacanth is a big fish that grows to over six feet and can weigh 200 pounds.
 They live in groups, so where there is one there are several.
-Locals knew about them, and even had a name for them.
+Locals knew about them and even had a name for them.
 Even when the first specimen was found, many researchers were dubious that a fish extinct for 65 million years could still be around.
-They’re total population is very small, and they live a long time.
+Their total population is very small, and they live a long time.

 The Legacy of the Coelacanth